steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Modifying-SVGs-with-Multiple-Objects.md

 ### Adding Objects

-To edit the objects, you must enter the ID of the object, the property you wish to change and the corresponding values.
+To edit the objects, you must enter the ID of the object, the property you want to change and the corresponding values.
 If an SVG file contains more than one object, these objects and their properties can be added for further editing like this.

 1. Go to the **Resource Tree** and select the [SVG](../../HALion-Macro-Page/pages/SVG.md) resource your want to edit.
 1. In the **Objects** line, click **+**.